 Email this postTweet this postLike this postShare this post on LinkedIn

-Photo of Meg S.L.
-Pekarske Meg S.L.
-Pekarske
+Photo of Former Attorney Meg Pekarske Former Attorney Meg Pekarske

-Meg has devoted her legal practice to serving the everchanging legal needs of the hospice industry.
-As chair of Husch Blackwell’s Hospice and Palliative Care Practice Group, she manages the firm’s hospice practice.
-In working day in and day out with hospice clients
+Meg devoted her legal practice to serving the everchanging legal needs of the hospice industry.
+Previously with Husch Blackwell, Meg was the former chair of Husch Blackwell’s Hospice and Palliative Care Practice Group and she managed the firm’s hospice practice.

 Photo of Wakaba Tessier Wakaba Tessier